 At Penn Medicine, we know that the more we know about our patients the better we can care for them.

-This is the name you would like to be called while receiving care here at Penn Medicine.
-This could be a nickname or a name that is different from your legal name (the name on your identification).
-We still have to record your “legal name” and it may be used in some instances to confirm your identity for insurance of billing purposes.
-You have the opportunity to provide your preferred name during registration or check-in.
+• Preferred name: This is the name you would like to be called while receiving care here at Penn Medicine.
+This could be your affirming name, a nickname or any name that is different from your legal name (the name on your identification).
+As of Aug.
+14, 2022 Preferred Name will be more visible within your chart to ensure we address you with respect.
+We have to continue to collect and use legal name in some instances to ensure safety, correct patient identification, as well as billing compliance.

-- Sign in to myPennMedicine and go to your profile.
+1. Sign in to MyChart by myPennMedicine and go to your profile.
 Click on the button that says "Personal Information."

 Updating Medical Records